sintret/yii2-basic-easy/README.md

 ### Migration

-you need open your console and then please follow code below
+Migration is simple inject your database using default data including for grid.
+You need open your console and then please follow code below

 ```shell
 yii migrate
 ```

+### Go to your browser

+Open your browser and go to your url for example "http://localhost/basic/web/".
+Username for default is "admin" and password "123456".

+### RBAC

+if you have done generate table using this generator "DIESEL CRUD Generator", you need checked each "ROLE" you defined.
+Default Role in table "role" is "Admin" then add more role in mysql table role as you wish.
+You can check/unchecked role at menu "Setting - Access Role" or "http://localhost/basic/web/role"

 **NOTES:**
 - Yii won't create the database for you, this has to be done manually before you can access it.
 - Check and edit the other files in the `config/` directory to customize your application as required.
 - Refer to the README in the `tests` directory for information specific to basic application tests.
+- Happy Coding